 Please submit all parts of Activity C: Phenology Project to your teacher when you share your work.
-You can either scan your handwritten procedure notes or type them.
+You can either scan your handwritten notes, or type them into a shared doc.
 Include your answers to the procedure and analysis questions, a photo or scan of your site map(s), and any photos that you have taken of your site.